vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ```
 `billing` property returns `null` if the `load` function was not invoked or nothing is saved.

-You can use `save` method in order to save billing details.
+We can use `save` method in order to save billing details.
 ```vue{2,15,24}
 <template>
   <form @submit.prevent="save({ billingDetails: billingForm })">